xournalpp/xournalpp_mobile/README.md

 flutter run
 ```

+### Test for the web

 If you want to test for the web, please run:

 ```
 flutter channel beta
 flutter upgrade
 flutter config --enable-web
-flutter run -d web
+flutter run -d web --release # unfortunately, the debug flavour will result an empty screen
 ```

+### Desktop support

+We Linux is perfectly supported by Xournal++ - mobile editing and you can get prebuild binaries [above](#try-it-out).

+Windows is supported and tested too, but there are unfortunately no prebuilt binaries available.
+Execute the following commands to build them yourself.

-If you want to test for Linux or macOS, please run:
+If you want to test for Linux, Windows or macOS, please run:

 ```
 flutter channel master
 flutter upgrade
-flutter config --enable-linux-desktop # or --enable-macos-desktop flutter run -d linux # or macos
+flutter config --enable-linux-desktop # or --enable-macos-desktop or --enable-windows-desktop flutter run -d linux # or macos or windows
 ```

 ## Colors and Typography